peteroupc/peteroupc.github.io/estimation.md

 <a id=Randomized_Integration></a>
 ## Randomized Integration

-Monte Carlo integration is a randomized way to estimate the integral ("area under the graph") of a function.[^17]
+Monte Carlo integration is a randomized way to estimate the integral ("area under the graph") of a function.[^18]

-This time, suppose we have an endless stream of _vectors_ (_d_-dimensional points), each generated at random and independently from each other, and we can sample as many vectors from the stream as we want.
+This time, suppose there is an endless stream of _vectors_ (_d_-dimensional points), each generated at random and independently from each other, and as many vectors can be sampled from the stream as wanted.

 Suppose the goal is to estimate an integral of a function _h_(**z**), where **z** is a vector from the stream, with the following properties: